Ngā Rauemi Kuki Airani Māori mā ngā pakeke Cook Islands Māori Resources for adults

-Wellington City Libraries has Newspapers, Books and Music CDs in Cook Islands Māori, as well as many useful books for Pacific people.
+Wellington City Libraries has Newspapers and a collections of Books in Cook Islands Māori, as well as many useful books for Pacific people.

-You will find the Cook Islands News at Central, Kilbirnie and Newtown libraries.
+You will find the Cook Islands News at He Matapihi Molesworth and Newtown libraries.
 Newspapers cannot be borrowed - they must be read in the library.

 Cook Islands Māori news websites are accessible on the free internet computers at all libraries.
 These include Cook Islands News.

-Books in Cook Islands MāoriChildren's books in Cook Islands Māori are available at Central and most branch libraries.
+Books in Cook Islands MāoriChildren's books in Cook Islands Māori are available at most branch libraries.
 Click here for a full list.